Experienced and Knowledgeable Construction Accident Attorney

 Legal Options and Outcomes

-In addition to workers’ compensation insurance, an attorney can walk you through other legal options and areas that may be applicable in your case.
+In addition to workers’ compensation insurance, a Macon, GA injury attorney can walk you through other legal options and areas that may be applicable in your case.
 For example, product liability could easily cause or magnify the effects of a construction site accident.
 Machines that are not maintained, faulty tools, or inadequate safety gear are areas that warrant investigation.

 However, there are a few requirements for proving this in your case.
 The equipment or item in question must have been used appropriately and directly contributed to the incident.
 This is just one example of the nuance that may go on behind the scene of an apparently simple claim.
 Sadly, without exploring these areas, you could easily lose thousands in compensation.